-According to the latest annual figures from the Insolvency Service, North East England retained its unwanted place at the top of the national table for personal insolvency for the eleventh successive year in 2018, with a rate of 33.2 individual insolvencies per 10,000 people.
+According to the official annual figures from the Insolvency Service, North East England has been at the top of the national table for the rate of personal insolvency every year for well over a decade.

-“The North East consistently has the highest rate of personal insolvency of anywhere in England and Wales, and the first few months of any new year are often the time when overspending catches up with people.
+Chris Ferguson, who is head of recovery & insolvency at Gosforth-based RMT Accountants & Business Advisors, says: “The North East has consistently had the highest rate of personal insolvency of anywhere in England and Wales for well over a decade, and the first few months of any new year are often the time when overspending catches up with people.

-“Concerns over rising levels of personal debt in what remains a challenging economic situation remain very clear, and we could well see more personal finance issues arising here in 2020.
+“Concerns over rising levels of personal debt after what have been three extremely challenging years for all of us remain very clear, and with the cost of living crisis showing no signs of abating, we are almost certain to see many more significant personal finance issues arising in the region in 2023.

 R3’s top ten tips for managing a debt hangover are: